xamarin/xamarin-evolution/process.md

 particularly large or complex proposals.

-When the scheduled review period arrives, the review manager will post the proposal to the [xamarin-evolution mailing list][xamarin-evolution-mailing-list] with the subject "[Review]" followed by the proposal title and update the list of active reviews.
+When the scheduled review period arrives, the review manager will post the proposal to the [appropriate mailing list][xamarin-evolution-mailing-list] with the subject "[Review]" followed by the proposal title and update the list of active reviews.
 To avoid delays, it is important that the proposal authors be